devishraq/bmi-calculator-express/README.md

-The calculator-express Github repository is an interactive calculator built with Express.js.
+The bmi-calculator-express Github repository is an interactive bmi calculator built with Express.js.
 Here are the steps to run this application:

 1. Clone the repository to your local machine by running the following command in your terminal: